MGM Growth Properties (NYSE:MGP) Downgraded by Bank of America

-A number of other brokerages have also issued reports on MGP.
-Deutsche Bank Aktiengesellschaft boosted their price target on MGM Growth Properties from $38.00 to $40.00 and gave the stock a buy rating in a research report on Monday, May 3rd.
-KeyCorp assumed coverage on MGM Growth Properties in a research report on Monday, March 22nd.
-They set an overweight rating on the stock.
-LADENBURG THALM/SH SH upped their price target on MGM Growth Properties from $36.00 to $39.00 and gave the company a buy rating in a research report on Tuesday, April 27th.
-Zacks Investment Research lowered MGM Growth Properties from a buy rating to a hold rating and set a $40.00 target price on the stock. in a research report on Thursday, April 29th.
-Finally, Raymond James upped their target price on MGM Growth Properties from $36.00 to $38.00 and gave the stock an outperform rating in a research report on Wednesday, February 17th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and nine have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average price target of $36.13.
+A number of other analysts have also recently commented on MGP.
+LADENBURG THALM/SH SH lifted their price objective on MGM Growth Properties from $36.00 to $39.00 and gave the stock a buy rating in a research report on Tuesday, April 27th.
+Zacks Investment Research lowered MGM Growth Properties from a buy rating to a hold rating and set a $40.00 price objective on the stock. in a research note on Thursday, April 29th.
+Raymond James boosted their price target on MGM Growth Properties from $36.00 to $38.00 and gave the stock an outperform rating in a research report on Wednesday, February 17th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on MGM Growth Properties from $38.00 to $40.00 and gave the stock a buy rating in a report on Monday, May 3rd.
+Finally, Morgan Stanley boosted their price target on MGM Growth Properties from $31.00 to $34.00 and gave the company an equal weight rating in a report on Thursday, February 25th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and nine have issued a buy rating to the company.
+The stock currently has a consensus rating of Buy and a consensus price target of $36.13.

 The company also recently disclosed a quarterly dividend, which was paid on Thursday, April 15th.
 Stockholders of record on Wednesday, March 31st were issued a dividend of $0.495 per share.
 This represents a $1.98 dividend on an annualized basis and a dividend yield of 5.62%.
 The ex-dividend date was Tuesday, March 30th.
 This is a boost from MGM Growth Properties’s previous quarterly dividend of $0.49.
 MGM Growth Properties’s payout ratio is currently 84.98%.